PentHertz/RF-Swift/docs/workspace-gui.md

   same CLI surface).
 - Lima: containers inside a Lima VM (macOS/Windows), through the same engine abstraction and `--engine`/`RFSWIFT_ENGINE` selection.
 - Nix: native environments (no daemon, no container) via the `nix` package.
+On Windows the package drives a WSL 2 distribution (Nix has no Windows port): the engine doctor shows it and provisions it (`NixEngineStatus`, `NixWSLSetup`), see docs/nix-engine.md.
 - A target list unifies all of them, so a workspace can mix, e.g., a Docker RFID container, a native Nix SDR env and a Lima reversing VM; the UI shows each target's engine and filters by it.